conorhastings/react-emoji-react/README.md

 render(<ReactingComponent />, document.getElementById('app'));
 ```

-### sort

-You can set sort to `true` in order to sort the reactions by descending order.

 ### Args

 * `reactions` - an array of current emoji reactions, reactions are objects containing name and count.
 * `onReaction` - fired when a current reaction is clicked.
 * `onEmojiClick` - fired when a new emoji is selected.
+* `sort` - You can set sort to `true` in order to sort the reactions by descending order.